arnobiscoding/UCAM-Results-Notifier/README.md

 ---

-Made with ❤️ for UCAM students who want instant result notifications!
+Made with ❤️ for UIU students who want instant result notifications!